sbrooksco/book-catalog/README.md

 └── .gitignore

 ```
+MONDAY MONDAY MONDAY

+in <root>/docker run this against the docker-compose.yaml.
+IT still fails.
+docker compose up --build

+docker compose down -v

 Do this on Thursday.
 Create the docker images as tar files locally to avoid pushing to /pulling from a registry
 like Docker Hub or Git Hub etc.

+# Start Colima with Kubernetes enabled
+colima start --kubernetes

-**Docker build the app image:**
+# Docker build the app image:

 From the project root

 docker build -t book-catalog:latest -f docker/Dockerfile .

     Explanation:

     -f docker/Dockerfile → tells Docker where the Dockerfile is.

     . → sets the build context to the project root, so src/ and target/ are visible.

-Note:

-This runs the docker image so you can log in and take a look at the contents.
+*Note: This runs the docker image so you can log in and take a look at the contents:*

 docker run -it --rm book-catalog:latest bash

-Note: You are using the base postgres:16 image so nothing to build
+*Note: You are using the base postgres:16 image so nothing to build.
-      You would build if you make a custom image.
+      You would build if you make a custom image.*

 # Apply manifests
-# Apply config and secrets first
+### Apply config and secrets first
 kubectl apply -f k8s/bookcatalog-configmap.yaml

 kubectl apply -f k8s/bookcatalog-secret.yaml

 # Deploy Postgres
 kubectl apply -f k8s/postgres.yaml

 kubectl rollout status deployment/postgres